lSODAMl/2016_SE_O_TEAM/README.md

-### Exception issue
+### issue
 * Help message: -help
 >If user enters '-help' in command line, user can see help message

 * Normalization
->If user enters '\ / : ? < > |' in md file or html file name, program reject command.
+>If user enters '\ / : ? < > |' in md file or html file name, err!

 * Check md file exist
 >Program check md file is/are exist.
-So adjust dir in CLI.java -> CheckInputFile(method)-> directory(attribute) or check md file is existed
+If md file is not exist, err!

 * Duplicated HTML file
 >If HTML file already exists, program is numbering in HTML file.
-So adjust dir in CLI.java -> CheckOutputFile(method) -> directory(attribbute)
 >ex) <br>
 >* html.html<br>
 >* html(1).html<br>